PX4/PX4-Devguide/en/debug/system_console.md

 nsh> free
 ```

-## MAVLink Shell
+## MAVLink Shell{#mavlink_shell}

 For NuttX-based systems (Pixhawk, Pixracer, ...), the nsh console can also be
-accessed via mavlink.
-This works via serial link or WiFi (UDP/TCP).
+accessed via MAVLink.
+This works via serial link (USB/Telemetry) or WiFi (UDP/TCP).
 Make sure
 that QGC is not running, then start the shell with e.g.
-`./Tools/mavlink_shell.py /dev/ttyACM0` (in the Firmware source).
+`./Tools/mavlink_shell.py /dev/ttyACM0` (in the Firmware source, you may first have to install the dependencies with `sudo pip install pymavlink pyserial`).
 Use `./Tools/mavlink_shell.py -h` to get a description of all available arguments which also displays the IP address of wifi connection.
-For e.g `./Tools/mavlink_shell.py <IP address>` can be used to start nsh shell via wifi connection to the autopilot.
-You can also start nsh shell on QGC directly: **Analyze > Mavlink Console**.
-You may first have to install the dependencies with `sudo pip install pymavlink pyserial`.
+For example `./Tools/mavlink_shell.py <IP address>` can be used to start nsh shell via wifi connection to the autopilot.
+.

+> **Tip** You can also use the nsh shell on [QGC directly](https://docs.qgroundcontrol.com/en/analyze_view/mavlink_console.html).

 # Snapdragon DSP Console